marcusjacobson/AWS-Labs/README.md

-# AWS-Basic-Labs
+# AWS-Labs
-This repository contains the documentation for various basic AWS Projects.
+This repository contains the documentation for various AWS Projects.

 The sections below will cover the details of the different projects in this repo: